MIvanchev/static-wine32/README.md

 No. The project features a statically compiled Mesa with the open-source video drivers you're likely to need but there's no way to use dynamic libraries supplied by your hardware's vendor (i.e. Nvidia).
-I'm working on allowing that because I understand the importance.
 If you have an Nvidia card static-wine32 might not be for you.

 ### Is Vulkan supported?